Annual bias audit

 Companies that are not yet compliant should treat this as the window to get things sorted before enforcement ramps up.

 Curious what a bias audit report looks like?
-Download a sample NYC Local Law 144 bias audit report generated by VerifyWise.
+Download a sample NYC Local Law 144 bias audit report generated by VerifyWise, or see the full audit service.

 VerifyWise builds source-available AI governance software used by organizations to manage risk, compliance, and oversight across their AI portfolios.
 Our editorial team draws on hands-on experience implementing governance workflows for regulated industries and fast-scaling AI teams.